websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

 Now you know how to patch a DXP Bundle and a DXP application server installation.

-## Preventing an unstable state

-Patching Tool uses multiple json files to determine how to patch your DXP bundle.
-Before starting the install, Patching Tool checks if the bundle is ready for it.
-If the bundle has none (it means no patch is installed) or all (it means there is a patch installed ) of the necessary json files, the install will start, otherwise it will stop.

-In case you have accidentally removed these files you can restore them and re-run the install.

-If a json file is missing, you can always restore it from the Fix Pack / Hotfix you have installed.
-Important - the json files for Hotfixes are prefixed with the Hotfix name - e.g. hotfix-123-7310-renames.json.

 ## Additional Information

 * [Installing the Patching Tool](./installing-the-patching-tool.md)